Volkswagen drops appeal in "GTi" dispute with Suzuki

-FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) has dropped its appeal of a court ruling in a brand infringement case against estranged partner Suzuki (7269.T), a spokesman for the German carmaker said on Saturday, confirming an earlier report.
+FRANKFURT, Sept 22 (Reuters) - Volkswagen has dropped its appeal of a court ruling in a brand infringement case against estranged partner Suzuki, a spokesman for the German carmaker said on Saturday, confirming an earlier report.

 In 2004, Volkswagen contested an application granted to Suzuki allowing the Japanese company to use the vehicle nameplate “SWIFT GTi” as a trademark for a derivative of its small car.